Robust Approximation of the Stochastic Koopman Operator: Preliminaries

 Typically, we will not have access the state of the system at any given time.
-Instead, we will be able to measure some set of functions on the state space. \begin{definition} An observable is any $\mathfrak{B}$ measurable map $f:M\to \C$. \end{definition} For any observable, we will denote $f(t)=f(x_t)$.
-We are interested in the evolution of observables over time.
-For a deterministic system the Koopman family of operators is defined to evolve an observable, $f$, on the state space under the flow, $S^t$ of the system: $U^tf=f\circ S^t$.
-However, since a random dynamical system has many possible realizations, the stochastic Koopman operators is defined using the expectation of its evolution. \begin{definition} The stochastic Koopman operator, $\K$, is defined by
+Instead, we will be able to measure some set of functions on the state space. \begin{definition} An observable is any $\mathfrak{B}$ measurable map $f:M\to \C$. \end{definition} We are interested in the evolution of observables over time.
+For a deterministic system, the Koopman family of operators is defined to evolve an observable, $f$, on the state space under the flow, $S^t$ of the system: $U^tf=f\circ S^t$.
+Studying the Koopman evolution of observables has several benefits.
+First, the state of the system can be reconstructed from a sufficient set of observables, so no information is lost moving to the observable space.
+Second, a certain choice of observables may lead to a simple representation of the system with linear dynamics.
+Additionally, since the Koopman operator is a linear operator, it allows us to use spectral methods to study the system.